FilipRudy/WatchConnoisseur/README.md

 ## Description

-WatchConnoisseur is a compact API I developed for a recruitment task at one of my target companies.
+WatchConnoisseur is a compact API which I developed for a recruitment task at one of my target companies.
 It supports JWT authentication and Pundit authorization, enabling users to effortlessly add and manage their watch collections.

 ## Installation